India's Sharma hangs onto WGC Mexico lead

 He rolled in a 16-foot birdie putt at 14 to reclaim sole possession of the lead, and he was two clear even after his bogey at 16.

-He closed with a tremendous par save at the last, calmly rolling in a 15-foot putt to maintain his cushion.
+He closed with a tremendous par save at the last, calmly rolling in a 15-foot putt to maintain his cushion as he tries to become the first player since Jim Benepe at the 1988 Western Open to win a first US PGA Tour title in his tour debut.

+"I got off to a great start," Sharma said.
+"Made a few mistakes coming in, but I've done a fairly good job of the distances and the yardages."

+Sharma will tee off on Sunday alongside Hatton and Mickelson.
+Hatton carded a 64 to join the group sharing second while the 43-year-old Mickelson posted a bogey-free 65.